ACINQ/secp256k1-kmp/README.md

 ./gradlew jvmTest
 ```

-If you want to skip building Android artefacts create a `1ocal.properties` file in the project's root directory and add the following line:
+If you want to skip building Android artefacts create a `local.properties` file in the project's root directory and add the following line:

 ```
 skip.android=true